Don’t Ever Negotiate Price Again

 When you first approach value pricing, you may not know how to explain your value.

-Consider these five key value pricing strategies so you can stand firm with your rates.
+Follow these five key value pricing strategies to confidently own your rates.

-Expertise.
+- Expertise.
 Competing on price minimizes your expertise.
 Define your specialty.
-This way you stop competing wtih generalists.
+Then, you no long compete with generalists.

-Urgency.
+- Urgency.
 People value speed.
-So when a client suddenly calls you with an urgent problem, you can charge premium pricing.
-Plumbers do it all the time.
-If you’re toilet overflows on the weekend, you’re paying a premium fee to get it fixed immediately.
-Basically, other work needs to get pushed aside so you can meet your client’s tight deadline.
+If a client suddenly calls with an urgent problem, you can charge premium pricing.
+Plumbers do this all the time.
+If you’re toilet overflows on the weekend, you pay a premium fee to get it fixed immediately.
+Basically, other work needs to get pushed aside to meet your client’s tight deadline.

-Limitation.
+- Limitation.
 Limited supply for your product or service.
 If you are service oriented, your work hours are limited.
-With higher rates, you need less clients.
+With higher rates, you need fewer clients.
 This frees up time to do more of the things you enjoy.

-Benefits.
+- Benefits.
 Focus on the benefits your clients receive.
-Your personal touch and client care are extra benefits that exceed the standard.
+Your personal touch and client care are extra benefits which exceed the standard.
 Don’t just consider the present work you do for your clients.
 Think of the lifelong benefits your service offers.
 Are those things reflected in your rates?.

 Price negotiation chips away at your value.
 We want to build up your confidence and worth.
 Once again, consider your mindset.
 Are you ready to own your value?